 Mobilising the Rule of Law in Climate Change

-Hausfeld, the British Institute of International and Comparative Law (BIICL) and the University of Glasgow School of Law co-host a live and virtual COP26 event ‘Mobilising the Rule of Law in Climate Change’, featuring a keynote address by Mary Robinson and climate activist Vanessa Nakate, and panel discussions focusing on the role of courts, legislators and private market participants in addressing the climate crisis.
+Hausfeld, the British Institute of International and Comparative Law (BIICL) and the University of Glasgow School of Law co-hosted a live and virtual COP26 event ‘Mobilising the Rule of Law in Climate Change’, featuring a keynote address by Mary Robinson and climate activist Vanessa Nakate, and panel discussions focusing on the role of courts, legislators and private market participants in addressing the climate crisis.

 - Ingrid Gubbay, European Head of Human Rights and Environmental Law at Hausfeld

 - David R. Boyd, United Nations Special Rapporteur on Human Rights and the Environment

 - Michael Gerrard, Andrew Sabin Professor of Professional Practice and Director of the Sabin Center for Climate Change Law at Columbia Law School